JiajunK/jiajunk.github.io/projects/BZFlagAI.md

 <li>Decision tree</li>
 </ul>
 <h3>Takeaway</h3>
 <p>Modifying an existing game was extremely difficult.
 I had to learn the structure of the original code and how each object interacts with each other.
-This project allowed me to put my C++ programming skill into use, as well as get a small taste of what video game AI is.
+This project allowed me to put my C# programming skill into use, as well as get a small taste of what video game AI is.
 If I were to redo this project, I would consider different pathfinding algorithms beside A*, as well as changing the entire movement controls for this game. </p>